Tratalias

-Tratalias is a comune (municipality) in the Province of South Sardinia in the Island of Sardinia, located about 50 km southwest of Cagliari and about 8 km southeast of Carbonia.
+Tratalias is a comune (municipality) in the Province of Sulcis Iglesiente in the Island of Sardinia, located about 50 km southwest of Cagliari and about 8 km southeast of Carbonia.

 Tratalias borders the following municipalities: Carbonia, Giba, Perdaxius, Piscinas, San Giovanni Suergiu, Villaperuccio.
 The former cathedral of Santa Maria di Monserrato is an example of Sardinian Romanesque architecture.
 Built in 1213–82, it has a façade with two rows of Lombard bands and a rose window.
 The interior has a rectangular plan with a nave and two aisles, and a semicircular apse.